 from mcp.types import TextContent

-server = Server("my-custom-mcp")
+server = Server("store-mcp")

 @server.list_tools()